-Tell your healthcare provider right away if you have a change in your heartbeat (a fast or irregular heartbeat), or if you feel faint and dizzy.
-Azithromycin tablets may cause a rare heart problem known as prolongation of the QT interval.
+Tell your healthcare provider right away if you or your child feel a fast or irregular heartbeat, get dizzy or faint.
+Azithromycin may cause a rare heart problem known as prolongation of the QT interval.
 This condition can cause an abnormal heartbeat and can be very dangerous.
 The chances of this happening are higher in people:

 - who are elderly

-- with a family history of prolonged QT interval
+- $\circ~$ with a family history of prolonged QT interval

 - with low blood potassium

-• who take certain medicines to control heart rhythm (antiarrhythmics)
+- who take certain medicines to control heart rhythm (antiarrhythmics)

-• Worsening of myasthenia gravis (a problem that causes muscle weakness).

-Certain antibiotics like azithromycin tablets may cause worsening of myasthenia gravis symptoms, including muscle weakness and breathing problems.
+- Worsening of myasthenia gravis (a problem that causes muscle weakness).
+Certain antibiotics like azithromycin may cause worsening of myasthenia gravis symptoms, including muscle weakness and breathing problems.
 Call your healthcare provider right away if you have any worsening muscle weakness or breathing problems.

-• Diarrhea.
+- Diarrhea.
 Tell your healthcare provider right away if you have watery diarrhea, diarrhea that does not go away, or bloody stools.
 You may experience cramping and a fever.
-This could happen after you have finished your azithromycin tablets.

-The most common side effects of azithromycin tablets include:
+This could happen after you have finished your azithromycin.
+The most common side effects of azithromycin include:

 - nausea

 - stomach pain

 - vomiting

-These are not all the possible side effects of azithromycin tablets.
+These are not all the possible side effects of azithromycin.
 Tell your healthcare provider about any side effect that bothers you or that does not go away.